How to drive the mining road to Kumargh in Tajikistan?

 | Average Gradient | 10.52% |

-What is the technical difficulty of the S315 road to Kumargh?
+How challenging is the road to Kumargh?

 Road suggested by: Hugh Wilson